alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 No one wants to be paged for the same issue that paged their teammate in the previous shift.

-At production meetings (see the section “Communications: Production Meetings” in Site Reliability Engineering, Chapter 31), regularly talk about trends in pager load based on the structured data collected.
-We’ve found a 21-day trailing average to be useful.
+At production meetings (see the section "Communications: Production Meetings" in Site Reliability Engineering, Chapter 31), regularly talk about trends in pager load based on the structured data collected.
+We've found a 21-day trailing average to be useful.

 Set up ticket alerts, possibly targeted at tech leads or managers, for

-When pager load crosses a “warning” threshold that your team agrees on beforehand.
+When pager load crosses a "warning" threshold that your team agrees on beforehand.

 Hold regular meetings between the SRE team and developer team to discuss the current state of production and the outstanding production bugs that are paging SRE.